Contents

 Is it wheelchair accessible?

-A: Only a portion of Villa d'Este is wheelchair accessible.
+While, there are some tricky terrains, a large portion of Villa d'Este is wheelchair accessible.
 The upper terrace of the garden is accessible by lift from street level.
 Electric vehicles are available for exploring gardens & fountains.

 Are guided tours available at Villa d'Este?